avasay/avasay.github.io/_posts/2019-10-30-Get-Random-Item-From-Csharp-List.markdown

 ```
 List<string> mylist = new List<string>(new string[] { "biology-1", "biology-2", "biology-3" });
 ```

-Lists, like arrays, have elements whose position starts at 0 and ends at *mylist.Count() - 1*.
+Like arrays, Lists have elements whose position starts at 0 and ends at *mylist.Count() - 1*.
 So, to get a random element, what we want to do is
 ```
 mylist.ElementAt(someRandomNumber)